-- 1. For the purposes of this Convention: - a) the term "resident of Austria" means any person who, under the laws of Austria, is liable to tax therein by reason of his residence, place of management or any other criterion of a similar nature.
-This term does not include any person who is liable to tax in Austria in respect only of income from sources in Austria or capital situated therein; and - b) the term "resident of South Africa" means any individual who is ordinarily resident in South Africa and any other person which has its place of effective management in South Africa.

-2. Where by reason of the provisions of paragraph 1 an individual is a resident of both Contracting States, then his status shall be determined as follows:

-- a) he shall be deemed to be a resident of the State in which he has a permanent home available to him.
-If he has a permanent home available to him in both States, he shall be deemed to be a resident of the State with which his personal and economic relations are closer (centre of vital interests); - b) if the State in which he has his centre of vital interests cannot be determined, or if he has not a permanent home available to him in either State, he shall be deemed to be a resident of the State in which he has an habitual abode; - c) if he has an habitual abode in both States or in neither of them, he shall be deemed to be a resident of the State of which he is a national; - d) if he is a national of both States or of neither of them, the competent authorities of the Contracting States shall endeavour to settle the question by mutual agreement.

-3. Where by reason of the provisions of paragraph 1 a person other than an individual is a resident of both Contracting States, then it shall be deemed to be a resident of the State in which its place of effective management is situated.
+- 1. For the purposes of this Convention, the term "resident of a Contracting State" means: - a) in Luxembourg, any person who, under the laws of Luxembourg, is liable to tax therein by reason of his domicile, residence, place of management or any other criterion of a similar nature, but this term does not include any person who is liable to tax in Luxembourg in respect only of income from sources in Luxembourg or capital situated therein: - b) in South Africa, any individual who is ordinarily resident in South Africa and any other person which has its place of effective management in South Africa; and - c) in either case, that State and any political subdivision or local authority thereof. - 2.
+Where by reason of the provisions of paragraph 1 an individual is a resident of both Contracting States, then his status shall be determined as follows: - a) he shall be deemed to be a resident of the State in which he has a permanent home available to him; if he has a permanent home available to him in both States, he shall be deemed to be a resident of the State with which his personal and economic relations are closer (centre of vital interests); - b) if the State in which he has his centre of vital interests cannot be determined, or if he has not a permanent home available to him in either State, he shall be deemed to be a resident of the State in which he has an habitual abode; - c) if he has an habitual abode in both States or in neither of them, he shall be deemed to be a resident of the State of which he is a national; - d) if he is a national of both States or of neither of them, the competent authorities of the Contracting States shall settle the question by mutual agreement. - 3.
+Where by reason of the provisions of paragraph 1 a person other than an individual is a resident of both Contracting States, then it shall be deemed to be a resident of the State in which its place of effective management is situated.